neerajww/da623BookV23/_build/html/_sources/ideating.md

-# Ideation - Topics, utilities, and datasets
+# Ideation: Topics, utilities, and datasets

 In the class we had an ideation and discussed briefly about the following topics.